First Look: KAMMOK Mantis UL All-in-one Hammock

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.

-25 thoughts on “First Look: KAMMOK Mantis UL All-in-one Hammock”
+25 responses to “First Look: KAMMOK Mantis UL All-in-one Hammock”

 The hammock measures at 10 feet long.